2021 London, Ontario, truck attack: Background

-Veltman worked at an egg-packing facility in Strathroy and lived in an apartment on Covent Market Place in downtown London.
-One friend and co-worker who was raised as a Muslim described him as a proud Christian, and noted he seemed to treat Muslims normally for the four years he worked there.
+By 2018, Veltman was working in an egg-processing plant in the town of Strathroy with other young men from the area.
+In September, he enrolled at Fanshawe College studying architectural drafting.
+He made friends easily, and moved into a basement apartment with a friend from the plant.
+Some coworkers describe him as helpful and quick to finish the task of others if they needed to leave early.
+A co-worker who was raised as a Muslim described him as a proud Christian, and noted he seemed to treat Muslims normally for the four years he worked there.
 Co-workers said the alleged murders and motivation seemed out-of-character and unexpected, one denying Veltman is a radical terrorist or Islamophobe.

-During Veltman's parents' divorce in 2016, he was described as "peculiar and challenging", and both agreed he should continue therapy and be supervised around his younger siblings.